ArjyaSMishra/BXToolDemonstrator/README.md

 5. For re-deployment of the WAR file, follow the below steps:

    a) create a new WAR file (Client.war) from Client as described in Step 2.

-   b) Stop the tomcat running on web-server -- On web-server open a command prompt.
+   b) Stop the tomcat running on the Web-Server -- Open a command prompt on the Web-Server.
 Go to tomcat7 default directory and run the "shutdown.sh" file.

       For example,
       $: cd /opt/tomcat7
       $: ./bin/shutdown.sh

-   c) Delete the already existing Client.war file and Client folder from web-server's tomcat7/webapps folder.
+   c) Delete the already existing Client.war file and Client folder from Web-Server's tomcat7/webapps folder.

+      For example,
+      $: rm Client.war
+      $: rm -rf Client

-   d) Move the newly generated WAR file as in step 5(a) into the web-server's tomcat7/webapps folder.
+   d) Move the newly generated WAR file as in step 5(a) into the Web-Server's tomcat7/webapps folder.

-   e) Start the tomcat on web-server as described in Step 4.
+   e) Start the tomcat on the Web-Server as described in Step 4.